psychemedia/storytelling-notes/godmother-death.md

 THERE was once a poor man named Martin.
 He was so very poor that when his wife gave birth to a little boy, he could find no one who would stand godmother to the child.

-"No," he told his wife, " there's no one that I've asked who is willing to hold this infant at the christening."
+"No," he told his wife, "there's no one that I've asked who is willing to hold this infant at the christening."

 The poor mother wept and moaned and he tried to comfort her as best he could.